 Whether you are a parent seeking accountability for a child still in foster care or an adult survivor carrying the impact of New York foster care sexual abuse from years ago, you do not have to face the future alone.

-The legal team at File Abuse Lawsuit helps sexual abuse survivors navigate the path forward with compassion, experience, and determination.
+The legal team at Dolman Law Group helps sexual abuse survivors navigate the path forward with compassion, experience, and determination.

-Yet when children end up in foster environments with weak oversight, inadequate staffing, or insufficient safeguards, the promise of foster care can break down.
+Yet when children end up in foster environments with weak oversight, inadequate staffing, or insufficient safeguards, the challenges of child protection become clear.
+Government agencies and social services play a critical role in safeguarding children, but failures in these systems can lead to serious physical harm, including child sexual abuse.

 Children in foster care—and those in congregate settings like group homes or treatment programs—are particularly vulnerable to sexual abuse, exploitation, or neglect.
-National and state-based data confirm that abuse risk increases when children are isolated from family or proper oversight.
+Being among other foster children in these settings can impact their emotional well-being and the attention they receive from caregivers.
+National and state-based data confirm that vulnerable children face increased risk of abuse and isolation when they are separated from family or lack proper oversight.

 New York Foster Care by the Numbers

-• In one recent year, the rate of children in foster care in New York State was about 1.2 per 1,000 children ages birth through 21.
+- In one recent year, the rate of children in foster care in New York State was about 1.2 per 1,000 children ages birth through 21, with child welfare agencies and each foster care agency responsible for tracking, managing, and overseeing these placements.

-• Although data specific to sexual abuse in foster care placements are limited, the combination of youth trauma, placement instability, and regulatory gaps creates a setting where abuse is more likely to occur.
+- Although data specific to sexual abuse in foster care placements are limited, the combination of youth trauma, placement instability, regulatory gaps, and institutional negligence creates a setting where abuse is more likely to occur.
+Far too often, abusive foster homes are allowed to continue for far too long as a result of deficient oversight.

-These figures underscore a difficult reality: the system meant to protect children sometimes fails—and when it does, legal accountability becomes essential to hold those responsible for child abuse accountable under the law..
+These figures underscore a difficult reality: the system meant to protect children sometimes fails—and when it does, legal accountability becomes essential to hold those responsible for child abuse accountable under the law.
+There is no typical child abuse case in the foster care system.

 Recognizing Abuse in Foster Care: What to Look For